 A lot of our clients purchase insurance at very low rates.
 The way it works is an insurance broker will find our clients the least expensive option.
 Usually, the least expensive option in cheap insurance means certain things are not covered.

-— An article by our Partner Attorney, Michael Avanesian, ESQ.
+— An article by our Founding Attorney, Jack Ter-Saakyan.

 Your free, no-obligation consultation with a reputable Los Angeles Insurance Claims Attorney regarding your unique situation is available by calling: